 I have always been aware of the existence of a male bias in the recognition and treatment of both psychiatric and neurodevelopmental conditions.
 However, it was in 2006 whilst working on the outreach team in greater Manchester, as key worker to three autistic women with additional complex needs, that I truly realised the depth of misconception and lack of understanding surrounding ASC and females.
 I have since been committed to developing this research field and serving this often - overlooked community.

 - Hannah Hayward -

-Diagnosis with Hannah Hayward
+Assessments with Hannah Hayward

 A clinical diagnosis of autism or ADHD can help individuals in many ways.
 For some, it can help them to access services and support that they previously could not, for others it can simply provide answers and a greater insight into their world and an understanding around long-term struggles and feelings of being different.
 For some, it is not necessary and can be a private understanding that nobody else needs to know.

-Having worked with autistic people for over a decade, Hannah is fully accredited and highly experienced in delivering gold standard ADI-R and ADOS for diagnosis of adults, adolescents, and children.
+Having worked with autistic people for over a decade, Hannah is fully accredited and highly experienced in delivering gold-standard ADI-R and ADOS for diagnosis of adults, adolescents, and children.
 She sees individuals and their families/partners both privately and through her ongoing work with several NHS Trusts across the UK.
 Hannah started her clinical career at the Maudsley NHS Hospital; a leading, specialist autism diagnostic centre.